unlink(2) | System Calls Manual | unlink(2) |

 #include <fcntl.h> /* Definition of AT_* constants */ #include <unistd.h>

-int unlinkat(int dirfd, const char *pathname, int flags);
+int unlinkat(int dirfd, const char *path, int flags);

 unlinkat():